 Although the main focus of this strategy is the uMhlathuze Local Municipality WSS, some areas outside of it are relevant as well, such as e.g. Richards Bay Mineral's (RBM's) operations, other existing and planned mines and urban supply to northern and southern towns and villages.
-Therefore, although the study area is intended to cover the uMhlathuze Local Municipality, it is necessary to consider water requirements from some of the surrounding local and district municipalities as well and their intended use of water resources that will impact on this strategy area.
+Therefore, although the study area is intended to cover the uMhlathuze Local Municipality, it is necessary to consider water requirements from the relevant surrounding local and district municipalities as well and their intended use of water resources that will impact on this strategy area, inclusive of the rural and tribal areas.